asynkron/protoactor-website/hugo/content/docs/cluster-partitions.md

 What is important to understand here is that the member "E" in this case, do not own the **actor**, just the **name** "Roger".

 The Actor itself is then spawned or "activated" somewhere in the cluster.
-This might seem strange at first, why do we need this two step structure for locating actors?
+This might seem strange at first, why do we need this two-step structure for locating actors?

 ![Actor Placement](images/actorplacement.png)